Boost Traffic and Leads with Programmatic SEO

 Figure 4 - Performance on search results

-Over 3 million impressions and over 60,000 clicks were generated primarily related to this SEO project in 2023 alone.
-And it is not just numbers - the company (based in the U.S.) was able to connect to people from all over the world.
-Investors from Poland and UK reached out to us, stayed connected, and even became our customer.
+In 2023, over 3 million impressions and over 60,000 clicks were generated primarily related to this SEO project.
+And it is not just numbers — the company (based in the U.S.) is connected to people from all over the world.
+Investors from Poland and the U.K. reached out to us, stayed connected, and even became our customers.

-This program has been very stable since the initial release.
-Very few bugs were reported.
-Our partner has been extremely satisfied with the results.
+This program has been very stable since its initial release.
+Very few bugs were reported, and our partner has been extremely satisfied with the results.

-There are things we can do to further improve this project.
-Now that the project framework is pretty solid, we can add more companies.
-We are also trying to add more interactive or insightful sections on the company page to increase readability and user interaction.
+There are things we can do to improve this project.
+Now that the project framework is solid, we can add more companies.
+We are adding more interactive or insightful sections to the company page to increase readability and user interaction.

-Although we’ve done our first programmatic SEO project with an alternative investment platform, UpMarket, programmatic SEO is certainly not limited to any specific industry.
+Although we built our first programmatic SEO project with an alternative investment platform, UpMarket, programmatic SEO is certainly not limited to any specific industry.

-To start considering this, I think the most important pre-requisite is - you believe in the value of the service/products you provide.
-Throughout search engines like Google, it is natural to find people who happen to be in search of what we can provide.
-Beyond just SEO, programmatic SEO mass produces site content to increase the possibility of being found.
+The most important prerequisite is believing in the value of the service/products you provide.
+Through search engines like Google, we find people who find people who are searching for what we provide.
+Beyond just SEO, programmatic SEO mass-produces site content to increase the possibility of being found.

-It is not the most traditional way in marketing, but it can be cost saving (with a mature technical team) and has a long term effect (the number of impressions and clicks just keeps growing).
-In the long term, it also increases the site credibility, which will be beneficial in many other ways.
+It is not the most traditional marketing enduring effect (the number of impressions and clicks just keeps growing).
+In the long term, it also increases the site's credibility, which will be beneficial in many other ways.

-The way of mass production is using the same template for scalable content.
-In our case, it is pre-ipo companies.
-It can be anything, relating to your business.
-For example, for a clothing retailer, it can be different brands, different styles, different store locations… If we can think of all these variations, and just have a way to combine these variations, then we increase the chances of being found.
+The mass production method uses the same template for scalable content.
+In our case, it is pre-IPO companies.
+It can be anything related to your business.
+For example, a clothing retailer can have different brands, styles, and store locations.
+If we can think of all these variations and just have a way to combine them, then we increase the chances of being found.

-From the implementation point of view, it would be helpful if there are data sources you can rely on to mass generate data.
+From the implementation point of view, it would be helpful if there were data sources you could rely on to mass-generate data.
 Not all the data have to be original.
-Paid 3-rd party data source (like Pitchbook) is a good choice.
-Now we might be even able to alleviate part of the data prepping job by using AI.
-On the other hand, originality is also important, not just for Google not to flag us as spam, but also for the user to find value in our site.
-It is worthwhile to create original content manually (like summary).
+A paid 3rd party data source (like Pitchbook) is a good choice.
+Now, we can alleviate part of the data-prepping job by using AI.
+On the other hand, originality is also important, not just to avoid Google flagging us as spam, but also for the user to find value in our site.
+It is worthwhile to create original content manually.

 Build With Us